Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-The key insight is that heaps exploit tree height to achieve efficiency.
-Every operation you'll study either moves elements up or down the tree (taking time) or processes nodes level by level (sometimes achieving surprising efficiency).
-Don't just memorize the time complexities—know which direction elements move and why that determines the cost.
+Heaps exploit tree height to achieve efficiency.
+Every operation you'll study either moves elements up or down the tree (taking time) or processes nodes level by level (sometimes achieving a surprising bound).
+Don't just memorize the time complexities.
+Know which direction elements move and why that determines the cost.

 These operations create heap structure from scratch or restore it after violations.
 The core mechanism is comparing parent-child relationships and swapping when the heap property is violated.